About Ally

 as Gino sees her

-She brings a human and sensory perspective to every project, conveying the culture, meaning, and emotion that surround food.
+Ally brings a human and sensory perspective to every project, conveying the culture, meaning, and emotion that surround food and places.

-Her clients include international brands, boutique publishers, and creative studios.
-She has worked on visual projects for Westwing, HAY, Galateo & Friends, and Acetaia Giusti.
-Her work has been featured in Monocle and Food52.
+Her clients include international brands, boutique publishers, exclusive hospitality & lifestyle destinations, and creative studios.
+Her work has appeared in Monocle, Food52, and more.

-She lives and works in Milan and NYC.
+She lives and works between Milan and New York City.

 About Gino